storkjs/data-grid/README.md

 - [Demo](#demo)

 ### Usage
-Initiate a grid with `new storkGrid(options)`.
+Initiate a grid with `new StorkGrid(options)`.
 This will return a grid object for further adjusting the grid later.

 #### Options
 _element_: the HTML DOM Element that will hold the grid.
 Example: `{ element: document.getElementById('my_grid') }`